-CSP 1 is designated a CSP “Lab” course, team-taught experimental seminar designed to engage their students critically and actively in synthesizing knowledge and ideas about an important topic.
-In this class you’ll work closely with faculty from more than one academic field, developing new, cross-disciplinary perspectives; you’ll engage in intensive reading, writing, and discussion; you’ll participate in field experiences beyond the classroom; you’ll learn to think and work collaboratively, as a member of a diverse intellectual community.
+CSP 1 is designated as a CSP “Lab” course, an experimental seminar (often team-taught) designed to engage their students critically and actively in synthesizing knowledge and ideas about an important topic.
+Students in CSP 1 will receive 16 units of credit (a full course load).
+In this class you’ll work closely with faculty with materials and approaches drawn from more than one academic field, developing new, cross-disciplinary perspectives; you’ll engage in intensive reading, writing, and discussion; you’ll participate in field experiences beyond the classroom; you’ll learn to think and work collaboratively, as a member of a diverse intellectual community.

 Who should you believe: the sculpted Adonis who attributes his heavenly body solely to Product A, or your middle-aged doctor as he looks over horn-rimmed glasses and preaches to you his mantra of fruits and vegetables?
 This course will explore how science is portrayed to the public, with the aim of deconstructing issues to objectively evaluate the merits of the arguments.
 The first part of the course will explore in great depth the perpetual, self-corrective process of the scientific method to demonstrate the necessity of research and contradictory viewpoints.
 The focus will then shift towards topics that include, among others, health/fitness, biotech, and the environment.

 - This course includes a rigorous writing component, requires intensive group work both within the classroom (e.g., presentations) and beyond (e.g., community engagement), and emphasizes development of oral presentation skills.

 - Students enrolling in this course must have a solid background in high school chemistry and biology.

 CSP 6.
 MAKING IT NEW: MODERNITY, MODERNISM, AND THE AVANT-GARDE.